yogthos/clojure-error-message-catalog/README.md

 #### What is in the error file?

-Would be really helpfult to have all three in the error file:
+Would be really helpful to have all three in the error file:

 * Error message
 * Cause